-Strategic Programme 1 - Regulating in the public interest Activity Q1 Q2 Q3 Q4 Competition and Markets Authority (CMA) Action Plan Stakeholder engagement Analysis of the current use of Legal Choices website Explore other media and communications opportunities (other than web-based) Comprehensive understanding of technical requirements of the vision set out and mapping it to current technical infrastructure Formally publish action plan in response to the CMA recommendations Consultation on transparency launched Scoping of the work to improve Legal Choices website Cost benefit analysis of change.
-Analysis of common data between the different regulators Publishing outcome of consultation.
-BSB policy position on transparency With other regulators, developing a forward action plan for further development of Legal Choices Agree common data standards for regulatory data Alternative Business Structures (ABS) Launch of ABS scheme (after Parliamentary Process) Business as usual implementation
+Strategic Programme 1 - Regulating in the public interest Activity Qı Q2 Q3 Q4 Competition Stakeholder Consultation on Publishing outcome and Markets of consultation.
+BSB engagement transparency Authority launched policy position on (CMA) Analysis of the transparency Action Plan current use of Legal Scoping of the work Choices website to improve Legal With other Choices website regulators, Explore other media developing a forward and communications Cost benefit analysis action plan for opportunities (other of change. further development than web-based) of Legal Choices Analysis of common data between the Comprehensive Agree common understanding different regulators data standards for of technical regulatory data requirements of the vision set out and mapping it to current technical infrastructure Formally publish action plan in response to the CMA recommendations Alternative Launch of ABS Business as usual Business scheme (after implementation Structures Parliamentary (ABS) Process)